AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-cannot-change-planned-completion-date.md

 ---
-title: "Tasks: Cannot change Planned Completion Date of a task"
+title: 'Tasks: Cannot change Planned Completion Date of a task'
-description: "When a user attempts to change the Planned Completion Date of a task, the field is unresponsive. "
+description: 'When a user attempts to change the Planned Completion Date of a task, the field is unresponsive. '
 hidefromtoc: yes
+exl-id: a65d7c71-cc27-4f44-8f96-3c56b83910ac
 ---
 # Tasks: Cannot change [!UICONTROL Planned Completion Date] of a task

 >[!NOTE]